-One of these measures is a new requirement for private sector landlords to check that tenants’ immigration status does not disqualify them from renting property.
-As a result, landlords who allow tenants without a so-called Right to Rent to occupy their property may be liable for a civil penalty.
+As part of Government attempts to cut down on illegal migration, the Immigration Act 2014 introduced a number of measures to restrict access to services for those without a valid right to remain in the UK.
+One of these measures was a requirement on private sector landlords to check that their tenants’ immigration status does not disqualify them from renting property.
+Since February 2016, landlords who allow tenants without a so-called Right to Rent to occupy their property could be liable for a civil penalty.

 Adults are disqualified if they do not have unlimited or a time-limited right to remain in the UK, or if they have a right to remain but are barred from renting property as a condition of their immigration status.

 In order to check a tenant’s immigration status, landlords need to view original immigration documents in the presence (or via live video link) of the applicant, make copies of the documents, and keep the copies for 12 months after the tenancy expires.
 Where a person has no time limit on their stay in the UK, checks may be undertaken at any point before the residential tenancy agreement is granted.
 However, where a person has a time-limited right to remain, the checks can take place no more than 28 days before the commencement of the tenancy agreement.

 For applicants whose immigration documents are held by the Home Office and are therefore not available, the Home Office has created a Landlords Checking Service.
 This online tool will provide an answer to questions on an applicant’s Right to Rent.
 If no answer is received from the service within 48 hours, the landlord has a statutory excuse against liability for a penalty.

 If a follow-up check indicates an occupier no longer has the Right to Rent, landlords are required to report this to the Home Office "as soon as reasonably practical."
 The 2016 Act has strengthened the reporting responsibilities on landlords and made it easier for them to evict tenants without a Right to Rent.